nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_instances/README.md

 ## VMA: Vulkan Memory Allocator

-We can also modify the code to use the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) from AMD.
+We can also use the  [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)(VMA) from AMD.

-Download [vk_mem_alloc.h](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/blob/master/src/vk_mem_alloc.h) from GitHub and add this to the `shared_sources` folder.

-There is already a variation of the allocator for VMA, which is located under [nvpro-samples](https://github.com/nvpro-samples/shared_sources/tree/master/nvvk).
-This allocator has the same simple interface as the `AllocatorDedicated` class in `allocator_dedicated_vkpp.hpp`, but will use VMA for memory management.
+VMA is a submodule under `nvpro_core/third_party` folder.

-VMA might use dedicated memory, which we do, so you need to add the following extension to the creation of the context in `main.cpp`.
+VMA is using dedicated memory, so you need to add the following extension to the creation of the context in `main.cpp`.

 ~~~~ C++